 We have been working through issues raised by DoT on the proposal for the part closure at Rae Street/Alexandra Parade.
 They have requested further information and analysis regarding the closure.

-We provide Department of Transport (DoT) with a detailed report on the proposed median trial, so they can assess how it will impact other roads.
+We provided Department of Transport (DoT) with a detailed report on the proposed median trial, so they could assess how it will impact other roads.
 This report includes the traffic analysis.
-We will also share the report with other stakeholders, including the Yarra community and Moreland City Council.
+We have also shared the report with other stakeholders, including the Yarra community and Moreland City Council.
 Read the report.

-Councillors will review a further report on the proposed trial at a Council Meeting, together with feedback from DoT, results of the right-turn bans trial from Brunswick Street North into Holden Street and any further submissions from the community, then decide whether or not to proceed with the trial median islands.
+Councillors reviewed a further report on the proposed access restriction proposals at a Council Meeting, together with feedback from DoT, results of the right-turn bans trial from Brunswick Street North into Holden Street and further submissions from the community.

 Late 2020 / Early 2021